-All Employees including Substitutes will have their paychecks electronically deposited into a designated account.
-A notification period of seven days is necessary to activate this service.
+Employees can have their paychecks electronically deposited into a designated account.
+A notification period of 7 days is necessary to activate this service.
 Contact Payroll Director for more information about the automatic payroll deposit service.

 Payroll Deductions

 Policy CFEA

 The district is required to make the following automatic payroll deductions: